cfpb/open-source-project-template/README.md

 Describe any dependencies that must be installed for this software to work.
 This includes programming languages, databases or other storage mechanisms, build tools, frameworks, and so forth.
-If specific versions of other software are required, or or known not to work, call that out.
+If specific versions of other software are required, or known not to work, call that out.

 ## Installation